klauspost/compress/s2/README.md

 The `uncompressedOffset` will then be offset of the uncompressed bytes returned when decoding from that position.
 This will always be <= wantOffset.

-When creating a decoder it must be specified that it should *not* expect a frame header at the beginning of the stream.
+When creating a decoder it must be specified that it should *not* expect a stream identifier at the beginning of the stream.
 Assuming the io.Reader `r` has been forwarded to `compressedOffset` we create the decoder like this:

 ```
-	dec := s2.NewReader(r, s2.ReaderIgnoreFrameHeader())
+	dec := s2.NewReader(r, s2.ReaderIgnoreStreamIdentifier())
 ```

 We are not completely done.
 We still need to forward the stream the uncompressed bytes we didn't want.